 The curtains suddenly shut close, the lights turned off, and the door locked on its own.

-In the unnaturally silent darkness, I got on the balls of my feet and into an unarmed stance, ready to fight inside our bedroom.
+In the unnaturally silent darkness, I got onto the balls of my feet and into an unarmed stance, ready to fight inside our bedroom.

 May 3, 2013